Connecticut GOP candidate acknowledges work in Saudi Arabia - Local News 8

 Associated Press

 HARTFORD, Conn.
 (AP) — The Republican candidate for governor in Connecticut has acknowledged for the first time that he has been a consultant for a proposed futuristic city in Saudi Arabia, backed by the powerful Saudi Crown Prince Mohammed bin Salman.
-The confirmation in an article published Wednesday by Hearst Connecticut Media comes after Bob Stefanowski declined for months to provide a list of his consulting clients.
-Stefanowski told the newspaper group that he has been involved with the NOEM city-building project since 2019.
-His acknowledgement came after being presented with documents showing he has met with top executives of the planned green energy city.
+The confirmation, first included in an article published Wednesday by Hearst Connecticut Media, comes after Bob Stefanowski declined for months to provide a list of his consulting clients.
+In a Zoom news conference, Stefanowski later said he was working for NEOM, the company involved with the NEOM city-building project since 2019.
+His acknowledgement came after he was presented with documents showing he has met with top executives of the planned green energy city.